Skip to content

 More on the topic

-Previously, it was quite complicated for landlords to implement tenant electricity.
-In the future, this should become easier—provided the generated electricity is not fed into the grid but consumed directly in the building.
+Until now, it was quite complicated for landlords to implement tenant electricity.
+In the future, however, this should become easier–provided the generated electricity is not fed into the grid but consumed directly in the building.
 The draft law explicitly mentions the permission for intermediate storage.
 Some obligations imposed by the Energy Industry Act on conventional electricity suppliers are to be lifted for the supply of tenant electricity.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.